DavidKowarsky/worlds-elsewhere.com/shows/2020.12/winter-cabaret.md

 At the end of a particularly terrible year, Worlds Elsewhere’s first cabaret is meant to be many things.
 First, it is a celebration.
 During the harsh winter months it is traditional in many cultures to celebrate community, as a way both to weather the harsh months to come and to celebrate the accomplishments of the past year.
 Our performers, all veterans of past WE productions, are here to celebrate the talent they’ve nurtured and the community they’ve built in a new, socially distant world.

 Second, it is a call to action.
 Worlds Elsewhere Theatre Company’s first year has been primarily charity-driven, but in the coming year we want to be able to support artists.
 So, we are asking for the support of you, the audience.
 This may involve licensing newer works not in the public domain, spending on tech, costumes, and props for our performers, or compensating our performers and administrative staff for productions that are not directly associated with a charitable event.
 As a new organization, we'll need to retain the services of lawyers to help us get set up as an LLC, then to establish and maintain our status as a 501(c)(3) organization so we can directly handle funds for our charitable efforts, rather than simply directing people to an outside site to donate.
-All this can be realized with [<i igogo>our Indiegogo campaign</i>][indiegogo] which ends Dec 21, 11:59pm ET.
+All this can be realized with our <i igg>Indiegogo campaign</i> which ends Dec 21, 11:59pm ET.

 And third, this cabaret is a wail of exhaustion.
 So we have a lineup of songs and stories for the end of an insane year.
 Bring on some catharsis, cause…DAMN.